 Many healthcare facilities produce hazardous waste.
-The mostly widely accepted definition of hazardous waste (at least in the US), is RCRA hazardous waste - that is, waste that meets the criteria laid out in the Resource Conservation and Recovery Act (RCRA).
+The mostly widely accepted definition of hazardous waste (at least in the US), is RCRA hazardous waste - that is, waste that meets the criteria laid out in the Resource Conservation and Recovery Act (RCRA) of 1976 and the Hazardous and Solid Waste Amendments to RCRA of 1984.
 State and local governments can have their own definitions and regulate waste in their own ways, but when you say “hazardous waste” to a waste management professional, he or she thinks RCRA waste.

 This page talks about what makes healthcare waste hazardous.
 If the waste is also infectious, that is another issue.
 Sometimes healthcare waste is both hazardous and infectious, or hazardous and radioactive, and must be managed to meet the requirements for more than one type of waste.